 - Automate a $1 transfer to the Insight Card for every 2 months.

-- Sign up for a second Insight Card and repeat the same steps.
+- Sign up for a second, third, and fourth Insight Card and repeat the same steps.

 - If you have a spouse, follow the same steps with your spouse.